AbdoShakush/AbdoShakush.github.io/_posts/2016-07-11-announcing-pixyll-version-2.md

 ---
 layout:     post
-title: Non-tech: A guide to Russia on a budget
+title:      A guide to Russia (on a budget)
+date:       2016-07-11
+summary:    I will keep a diary of my planning for my trip to Russia.
+categories: jekyll pixyll
 ---

 *This article is a work-in-progress and will be updated as I learn*